Jo-Yongbeen/Jo-Yongbeen/README.md

 ### ABOUT ME

 <h1 align="left">This is Yongbeen Jo,</h1>
-<h3 align="left">a master's course student in agricultural and resource economics at Kangwon National University.</h3>
+<h3 align="left">a Second Lieutenant in the Republic of Korea Army Artillery and a master's course student specializing in agricultural and resource economics at Kangwon National University.</h3>
+<h3 align="left">My fields of interest include sustainable agriculture, agri-food consumption, and environmental economics.
+I am passionate about developing solutions that promote sustainability in agriculture and improve the environmental impact of food production and consumption.
+Feel free to explore my work and connect with me for potential collaborations!

 - Google Scholar Profile: [https://scholar.google.co.kr/citations?user=KnpcMF0AAAAJ&hl=ko](https://scholar.google.co.kr/citations?user=KnpcMF0AAAAJ&hl=ko)